yobta/stores/src/util/composeYobta/index.md

 # Compose Utility

-`composeYobta` is a utility function that allows you to combine multiple functions into a single function.
+A utility function that allows you to combine multiple functions into a single function.
 It is useful for creating complex functionality by building it up from smaller, simpler functions.

 ## Importing